microsoft/vscode-cosmosdb/README.md

 ## Scrapbooks

-### Run Mongo Commands with Rich Intellisense
+Scrapbooks allow you to run Mongo commands with a rich IntelliSense experience, making it easier to work with your MongoDB databases.

-- View your MongoDB database account by clicking "Sign in to Azure..." in the Azure Resources explorer or using "Attach Database Account" to connect via a connection string
+- **Quick Account Viewing**: View your MongoDB database account by clicking "Sign in to Azure..." or use "Attach Database Account" to connect via a connection string.
-- Optionally configure the settings `mongo.shell.path` and `mongo.shell.args` if your mongo executable is not already on your system's PATH (many of the common commands have built-in support and do not require the Mongo shell to be installed - see [Prerequisites](#prerequisites))
+- **Configurable Shell Settings**: Configure `mongo.shell.path` and `mongo.shell.args` if your mongo executable is not on your system's PATH.
-- Click on "New Mongo Scrapbook" in the tree title bar
+- **Create New Scrapbooks**: Click "New Mongo Scrapbook" in the tree title bar to create a new scrapbook.
-- Click on "Connect to a database" to indicate which database to run the commands against
+- **Database Connection**: Click "Connect to a database" to indicate which database to run commands against.
-- Enter your commands and/or comments, eg: `db.<collectionName>.find()`
+- **IntelliSense Integration**: Enter commands like `db.<collectionName>.find()` and enjoy full IntelliSense support with auto-completions.
-- IntelliSense (auto-completions) will be provided
-- Click on "Execute" above a command to execute it, or press <kbd>CMD</kbd>+<kbd>"</kbd> (Mac) or <kbd>CTRL</kbd>+<kbd>"</kbd> (Windows and Linux) to execute the line with the cursor
+- **Execute Commands Easily**: Click "Execute" or press <kbd>CMD</kbd>+<kbd>"</kbd> (Mac) or <kbd>CTRL</kbd>+<kbd>"</kbd> (Windows/Linux) to execute a command.
-- To run all commands, click on "Execute All", or press <kbd>CMD</kbd>+<kbd>:</kbd> or <kbd>Ctrl</kbd>+<kbd>:</kbd>
+- **Batch Execution Support**: Click "Execute All" or press <kbd>CMD</kbd>+<kbd>:</kbd> or <kbd>Ctrl</kbd>+<kbd>:</kbd> to run all commands at once.
-- Save and re-use later

   ![Mongo Scrapbook](resources/readme/Scrapbook.gif)

 ## Import into Cosmos DB

-- You can now import documents from your workspace into CosmosDB.
-Use the context menu of a collection or a document file (json) to get started!
+The extension allows you to import documents into CosmosDB.

+- **Workspace Integration**: Use the context menu of a collection or document file (JSON) to initiate import.

   ![Import documents](resources/readme/import_documents.gif)

 ## Create an Azure Databases Server

+Creating an Azure Databases Server is simple and straightforward, allowing you to get started quickly.

-1. Sign in to your Azure Account by clicking "Sign in to Azure..." in the Azure Resources explorer
+1. **Sign In to Azure**: Sign in to your Azure Account by clicking "Sign in to Azure..." in the Azure Resources explorer.
-   > If you don't already have an Azure Account, select "Create a Free Azure Account"
+   - If you don't have an Azure Account, select "Create a Free Azure Account" to get started.
-2. Select the `+` button to open the "Create Resource" menu
+2. **Open the Create Resource Menu**: Select the `+` button to open the "Create Resource" menu.

    ![Create resource](resources/readme/createResource.png)

-3. Choose "Create Database Server..."
+3. **Select Create Database Server**: Choose "Create Database Server..." and follow the guided prompts to set up your server.

    ![Create Database Server](resources/readme/createDatabaseServer.png)

 ## Attach to the Cosmos DB Emulator

+Attach the Cosmos DB Emulator to work with a local instance of Cosmos DB for development and testing purposes.

-- Install and run the [Cosmos DB Emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator) on your local machine
+- **Emulator Installation**: Install and run the [Cosmos DB Emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator) on your local machine.
-- Right click 'Attached Database Accounts' and select 'Attach Emulator'
+- **Attach Emulator**: Right-click 'Attached Database Accounts' and select 'Attach Emulator' to link the emulator to your workspace.

 ![Attach Emulator](resources/readme/attachEmulator.png)

 ## Known Issues

+Here are some known issues and limitations to be aware of when using the Azure Databases extension:

-- Azure no longer supports gremlin queries on pre-GA graph accounts.
-If you see the error "Could not find a valid gremlin endpoint for _graph_", then choose "Open Portal" on the graph node and check the "Gremlin Endpoint" in the Overview tab.
-If it does not take the form of '...[graph-name].**_gremlin_**.cosmosdb.azure.com...', then you will need to create a new graph account using the Azure portal or the current version of the extension.
+- **Gremlin Endpoint Limitation**: Azure no longer supports Gremlin queries on pre-GA graph accounts.
+If you encounter an error like "Could not find a valid gremlin endpoint for _graph_", open the graph node in the portal and verify the "Gremlin Endpoint" format.
+If it does not match the expected form '...[graph-name].**_gremlin_**.cosmosdb.azure.com...', you may need to create a new graph account.
-- Graphs are not currently supported with the emulator
+- **Graphs Not Supported with Emulator**: Graphs are not currently supported with the Cosmos DB Emulator.
-- Viewing/editing tables is not currently supported
+- **Table Viewing/Editing**: Viewing and editing tables is not currently supported by the extension.
-- Support for escapes in the scrapbooks is preliminary.
-We currently do not support escaped characters as is inside a string - the characters need to be double escaped.
-For example, newlines in the string should be '\\\\n' instead of '\\n' to be recognized correctly.
-If you find any issues with how the scrapbook handles escapes, please add to issue [#937](https://github.com/Microsoft/vscode-cosmosdb/issues/937).
+- **Escaped Characters in Scrapbooks**: Scrapbook support for escaped characters is preliminary.
+Use double escaping for newlines (`\\n` instead of `\n`).
+If you find issues, report them to [#937](https://github.com/Microsoft/vscode-cosmosdb/issues/937).

 <!-- region exclude-from-marketplace -->